mmgrt/bitnami-openldap-arm64/README.md

   [Find a matching version on the official releases page](https://github.com/tianon/gosu/releases)

-  In this guide, we'll use v1.14.0 as per the Docker file:
+  In this guide, we'll use v1.14.0 as per the Dockerfile:

 ```diff
 - RUN mkdir -p /tmp/bitnami/pkg/cache/ && cd /tmp/bitnami/pkg/cache/ && \